ibm-messaging/mq-metric-samples/README.md

 metrics are published by the queue manager.
 Object status queries can be used to extract more information about other objects such as channels and subscriptions.

-The exporters can have their configuration given either on the command line via flags, or in a YAML file described below.
+The exporters can have their configuration given on the command line via flags, via environment variables, or in a YAML file described below.

 ### Wildcard Patterns for Queues
 The sets of queues to be monitored can be given either directly on the command line with the